kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 - Use “thin layers” to isolate a system or its part from the supersystem.
 - Instead of impairing a feature to the whole system, impair the feature to its interface layer only.
 - Use flexible thin layers as a “coating” to add the required functions or properties to your objects or system.
-- Instead of complex and massive three-dimensional physical structures use flexible shells and thin structures that can be hollow inside.
+- Instead of complex and massive three-dimensional physical structures using flexible shells and thin structures that can be hollow inside.
 - Introduce “thin barriers” to separate between process activities.
 ### Examples
 - Default Interface Methods / Traits